mattermost/docs/source/process/terminology.md

 #### Dead Tarzan

-The idea of letting go of an imperfect solution without a clearly thought out alternative.
+Discarding an imperfect solution without a clearly thought out alternative.
 Based on idea of [Tarzan of the Jungle](https://en.wikipedia.org/wiki/Tarzan) letting go of a vine without having a new vine to swing to.

 #### Dev Mana

 A specific type of mana for developers similar to "points" or "jelly beans" in an Agile/Scrum methodology.
 On average, full time Mattermost developers each complete tickets adding up to approximately 28 mana per week.
 A "small" item is 2 mana, a "medium" is 4, a "large" is 8 and any project bigger needs to be broken down into smaller tickets.

-#### FX Guidelines

-Short for "Fan eXperience Guidelines" defining usability requirements to turn users into fans.

 #### Improvement